This post shows you the best herbs to grow for tea!

 Its floral, slightly sweet flavor pairs well with other herbs, making it a perfect addition to herbal tea blends.

 How to Grow: Sow indoors 10-12 weeks early.
-Lavender has low germination rates so plant A LOT!
+Lavender has naturally low germination rates so plant plenty!

 5. Holy Basil (Ocimum sanctum)